-- 1 ED-170 Child and Adolescent Psychology may replace PS-230 Childhood and Adolescence. - 2 ED-203 Educational Psychology may replace PS-270 Educational Psychology. - 3 ED-301 Tests and Measurements may replace PS-305.

-- 4 Double majors must plan early for the capstone laboratories since students may not student teach and take capstone laboratories at the same time. - 5 If you take PS-235 Life Span Development, you may not take PS-230 Childhood and Adolescence or PS-240 Adulthood and Aging.
+- ED-170 Child and Adolescent Psychology may replace PS-230 Childhood and Adolescence. - 2 ED-301 Tests and Measurements may replace PS-305. - 3 Double majors must plan early for the capstone laboratories since students may not student teach and take capstone laboratories at the same time. - 4 If you take PS-235 Life Span Development, you may not take PS-230 Childhood and Adolescence or PS-240 Adulthood and Aging.